 Ankle sprains are the most common type of injury in sports, especially basketball.
 Each year, millions of dollars are spent in emergency rooms nationwide treating ankle injuries.

 85% percent of all ankle sprains fall into the category of lateral ankle sprains, 10-14% are medial ankle sprains, and the remaining 1% consist of syndesmotic or high ankle sprains.
 There are also three different grades of ankle sprains, which refers to the actual severity of the sprain.
 Each grade has its own set of drawbacks and its own recovery period.

 The type and grade of ankle sprain you suffer can tell you a lot about how long you might be sidelined by this injury.
 Obviously, an in-person examination with a certified medical professional can give you the best info for your specific injury, but this guide can help you get a general idea of the type of ankle sprain you might be dealing with.

 Grade 1 Ankle Sprain

 This is the mildest degree of sprain, where there is minimal damage to the ligaments.
 The ankle is stable and should recover in seven to 10 days.
-The symptoms of a Grade 1 sprain tend to be limited to pain and swelling.
+The symptoms of a Grade 1 sprain tend to be limited to minor pain and swelling.
 Most athletes can walk without crutches but are unable to jog, jump or change direction.